What Is the Penalty for Driving Without Insurance in Virginia?

 To get the most protection for yourself in the event of a car accident, we recommend you carry auto insurance with the optional PIP policy attached to it.
 It will be more expensive, but it will pay for itself should you ever get into a car accident.

 Plus, with the PIP addon, it will be far easier for you to get compensation quickly after your accident.
-As long as you can present your receipts to the insurance company, they will probably pay them with no problem.
-If they do not, contact one of our Richmond car accident lawyers.
+As long as you can present your receipts to the insurance company, they should pay them with no problem.
+If they do not, contact one of our car accident lawyers.